You entered the most comprehensive Tennis Grand Slam Online Database

 Garrison began suffering from the eating disorder bulimia when she was 19, following the death of her mother.
 "I had never been comfortable with my looks and felt I had lost the only person who loved me unconditionally", Garrison told the British Observer Sport Monthly in 2006.
 "The pressure of being labeled 'the next Althea Gibson' only made things worse.
 I felt I was never going to be allowed to grow into just becoming me."

 Despite battling bulimia during her first few years on the tour, Garrison enjoyed notable success on-court.
 She reached the Australian Open semifinals in her first full year on the tour – 1983 – and finished the year ranked World No. 10.
 She won her first top-level singles titles in 1984 at the European Indoor Championships in Zürich.
+In 1985, Garrison beat world no. 3 Hana Mandlíková and world no. 2 Chris Evert on her way to winning the Amelia Island Championships.
 She was a Wimbledon semifinalist in 1985, and in 1986, she won her first tour doubles at the Canadian Open (partnering Gabriela Sabatini).

 At the Australian Open in 1987, Garrison won the mixed doubles (partnering Sherwood Stewart) and finished runner-up in the women's doubles (partnering Lori McNeil).
 A year later, Garrison and Stewart captured the mixed doubles title at Wimbledon.